-In Permanent teeth—Adults show concern due to cosmetic reasons.
+Permanent teeth—Adults show concern due to cosmetic smile makeover reasons.
 It can be resolved by consulting your dentist for various treatment options that enhance the smile efficiency.

 Mild cases which are minimal to one or two teeth only.
 These specs or pits of white spots can be repaired with composite fillings, pit and fissure sealants and enamel micro abrasions.

 Moderate cases where multiple teeth involved, corrected by veneers, crowns and professional dental bleaching.